-We are motivated to engage this work as part of a larger effort improve the abysmally low employment numbers for neurodiverse young adults.
+We are motivated to engage this work as part of a larger effort improve the unacceptably low employment numbers for neurodiverse young adults.

-Over the course of 8 weeks, our interns work in teams fulfilling the roles of programmer, project manager, artist, tester, and designer with the aid of a peer coach to develop a research-based video game.
-They will develop their game from concept to production while communicating with their research clients.
-At the end of the program, interns present their accomplishments to the community, including industry partners and advocates, during a showcase event.
+Over the course of 8 weeks, our interns work in teams as programmers, project managers, artists, testers, and designers with the aid of a peer coach to develop a research-based video game.
+They will develop their game from concept to production by fostering a stakeholder relationship with researchers.
+At the end of the program, interns present their achievements to the community, including industry partners and advocates, during a showcase event.

 Our goal is to provide comprehensive workplace training in a supportive environment to enable individuals to thrive in tech occupations.

 Each year we engage a group of 25 individuals who are underrepresented in the tech workforce–individuals with developmental disorders, specifically autism spectrum disorders.
 This includes those who are either preparing to enroll, are currently enrolled, have graduated from 2- to 4-year college or post-secondary training school, or are otherwise seeking employment.

 - A strong interest in video game design or development applied to a research setting